SciML/sciml.ai/news/2022/10/08/error_messages.md

 ```

 in order to reformat their code into the SciML style.
 This ensures that the code is more uniform
-across contributors, making it even easier to read, understand, and contribute.
+across contributors, making it easier to read, understand, and contribute.

 ## NeuralOperators.jl: Fast Partial Differential Equation Solving via Neural Networks